Xilinx/mlir-aie/programming_examples/ml/resnet/ptq_conv2x/README.md

 ```

 # Post-Training Quantization Using Brevitas
 To enhance the efficiency of our implementation, we perform post-training quantization on the model using the Brevitas library.
-This step converts the model to use 8-bit weights and power-of-two scale factors, optimizing it for deployment on hardware with limited precision requirements.
+This step converts the model to use 8-bit weights and activations and power-of-two scale factors, optimizing it for deployment on hardware with limited precision requirements.

 ##  Step-by-Step Process
-We use test.py to:
+We use test.py to perform the following key tasks:

 **1. Loading the Pre-trained ResNet Model**: The script begins by loading a pre-trained ResNet model, which serves as the baseline for quantization and inference.